Skylar-KyiShinKhant/Educational-Agent/README.md

 This game has minimal prerequisites, requiring only a web browser that supports HTML5 and CSS3.

 ## Setting up
-1. Open up your terminal
+1. Open up your terminal.
-2. Clone the repo
+2. Clone the repo.
    ```
    git clone https://github.com/Skylar-KyiShinKhant/Educational-Agent.git
    ```
-3. Change the directory
+3. Change the directory.
    ```
    cd Educational-Agent
    ```
-4. Open HTML file in Browser
+4. Open HTML file in Browser.
    ```
    open index.html
    ```
+5. Or click on the header link for a demo experience.

 ## Contributing
 We love contributions — they're what make the open-source community awesome!
 Your ideas to improve this website are welcome.
 Feel free to fork the repository, submit a pull request.
 And of course, your support by giving the project a star would be appreciated!
 Thanks for being part of it!